danielharrell/open-eyes-lect-2017-18/Open.md

 seeming, to make knowledge possible.
 And the knowledge possible is philosophical.

-What more could we want, at least without becoming other than we are?
+What more could we want out of openness, in that case, at least without becoming other than we are?
 For if we were truly open, then perhaps there would be no seeming, only being.
 We would see things always as they are.
 But this, we could say, is how a god sees, not how *we* see.
-In our case, the human case, there is no way to see things as they are, except through how they seem.
-Or no way to know them apart from us, since knowing them will relate them to us.
+In our case, the human case, there may be no way to see things as they are, except through how they seem.
+For how could we come to know the world apart from us, if knowing it at all puts it in relation to us?
 And calling the world my representation is one way of recognizing this.
-But philosophical discernment has other ways, and other words besides "representation": such as "perception", "impression", "image", "idea", "opinion", "claim", "account". ---Any word that would lose its place in a world without us. *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
+But philosophical discernment has other ways, and other words besides "representation".
+Such as "perception".
+Or "impression".
+"Image".
+"Idea".
+Or "opinion".
+"Claim".
+"Account". ---Any word that would lose its place in a world without us. *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
-Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament---the word "self", itself, most of all.
+Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament---the word "self" most of all.

-And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self we can never escaped.
+And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self we can never escape.
 The self of Schopenhauer's path, for example, is the world as will and representation.
 But we know of others from the books we read.
 The ignorance of Socrates that leads to self-knowledge.
 Or the doubt of Descartes that leads to